Poirazi-Lab/Gidon_Science_2020/FigS12codes/README.md

-This is the readme for the author's model associated with Supplementary 12 in the paper:
+This is the readme for the author's model associated with **Supplementary Figure 12** in the paper:
 Gidon A, Zolnik TA, Fidzinski P, Bolduan F, Papoutsi A, Poirazi P, Holtkamp M, Vida I, Larkum ME (2020) Dendritic action potentials and computation in human layer 2/3 cortical neurons Science 367:83-87, http://dx.doi.org/10.1126/science.aax6239

 The author's models associated with supplementary figure 3 and S9 is available here: http://modeldb.yale.edu/254217